The Wellmark Foundation seeks

 to 2010 can be found in the Foundation annual

-Here are brief summaries of the grants awarded in 2012 by The Wellmark Foundation board of directors.
+Here are brief summaries of the challenge grants awarded in 2013 by The Wellmark Foundation board of directors.

 Childhood Obesity Prevention-based Grant Awards

 YMCA of the Cedar Rapids Metropolitan Area (Cedar Rapids, IA) $50,000 challenge grant award

 Dissemination of the SWITCH Obesity Prevention Program in Iowa